We're an affiliate! When you purchase something through our affiliate links, We may earn commission.

 They secrete poison on their skin, mostly their back or tail.
 Some species use their tail to hunt.
 It would be more accurate to say that they sacrifice the tail to gain food.

-A bit of being irresponsible around a salamander can get you hurt.
+Being irresponsible around a salamander can hurt you.
 In most cases, the poison will only cause skin irritation.

 Since the skin is connected to the rest of the body, without any natural barriers for the bad stuff that could run through the skin, the chemicals might attack not only the skin but also damage the skeleton below the skin.